Hrespeto/ElkProject/README.md

 We have installed the following Beats on these machines:
 - The beats that were successfully installed were the Filebeat and the Mectric Beat These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._ Filebeat collects log data and log events and forwards them to Elasticsearch.
-Metric beats
+- Filebeat collects log data and log events and forwards them to Elasticsearch.
+Metric beats collects and reports various system-level mertics for various systems and platform.
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:
 SSH into the control node and follow the steps below: